To Kill a Mockingbird Chapters 16-18 Quizzes, Inference Worksheets, and Vocabulary Games

 Consider the greater significance of the kids' being seated in the balcony

-Support claims with sound reasoning and/or relevant textual evidence
+Support claims and inferences with sound reasoning and relevant textual evidence

 Write about literature with clarity, accuracy, and precision

-Materials are available for teaching a range of adolescent fiction:
+Instructional materials are available for a variety of novels: